 c.
-1200, "illustrious, distinguished; worthy of honor or respect," from Old French noble "of noble bearing or birth," from Latin nobilis "well-known, famous, renowned; excellent, superior, splendid; high-born, of superior birth," earlier *gnobilis, literally "knowable," from gnoscere "to come to know," from PIE root *gno- "to know."
+1200, "illustrious, distinguished, of high rank or birth," from Old French noble "of noble bearing or birth," from Latin nobilis "well-known, famous, renowned; excellent, superior, splendid; high-born, of superior birth," earlier *gnobilis, literally "knowable," from gnoscere "to come to know," from PIE root *gno- "to know."
 The prominent Roman families, which were "well known," provided most of the Republic's public officials.

 Sense of "distinguished by splendor, magnificence, or stateliness" is from late 13c.
 Meaning "worthy of honor or respect " is from mid-14c.
 Sense of "having lofty character, having high moral qualities" is from c.
 1600.
 Noble savage is "primitive man conceived of as morally superior to civilized man;" the phrase itself is from Dryden; the idea developed in the 18c.

 I am as free as Nature first made Man,